 But still, he would not look at me.
 He was either too disgusted or too offended.
 It was hard to tell which, but he was obviously insane if he thought I was going to live with those hideous things crawling inside the house never knowing when one might scurry across my line of vision or – gross – across me.

 My head started shaking back and forth, back and forth and now I was the one pacing.
-“I.will.not.cancel.them,” I gritted through my teeth.
-Then I turned to face him, willing him to meet my eyes, but he refused.
+“I.will.not.cancel.them,” I gritted my teeth as I spoke, turning to face him, willing him to meet my eyes, but he refused.

 Then I broke.